awslabs/aws-iatk/README.md

 # Examples

-Below lists the examples to showcase how you can use AWS CTK to write integration against the cloud more easily.
+Below lists the examples to showcase how you can use AWS IATK to write integration against the cloud more easily.

 To run the examples in Python (3.8+):
 ```bash